 Antigua has a fairly good telecommunications infrastructure, so staying in touch should not be a problem.
 High speed internet is widely available and there's no shortage of Wi-Fi hot spots on the island, too.

-The phone code for Antigua is 268 and to dial from the UK is 00 1 268.
+The phone code for Antigua is 268.

 Suggested clothing and other items